Catrionamcd/ViewsIt-Site/README.md

 * OrdinaryCoders - https://www.ordinarycoders.com

 I would like to credit my family for helping me with the content, the ideas and logic of this project.
-I would like to thank my mentor for be very understanding, helpful and very generous with her time.
+I would like to thank my mentor for being very understanding, helpful and very generous with her time.
 I would also like to thank our cohort facilitator, Kasia Bogucka, for always going above and beyond to help us.